 Probiotics are living organisms that help balance the microbiome in the digestive tract.
 They help with digestive health and can help with ulcer treatment.
-According to a study in 2014, although probiotics cannot kill H. pylori, they can reduce the number of H. pylori bacteria present and thus can increase the healing time and improve symptoms.1
+According to a study in 2014, although probiotics cannot kill H. pylori, they can reduce the number of H. pylori bacteria present and thus can decrease the the time required to heal and improve symptoms.1

-Another study found that ingesting yogurt with lactic acid probiotics such as Lactobacillus and Bifidobacterium suppresses the growthof H. pylori.
-The group who ate the yogurt twice a day for 6 weeks has decreased urease activity.
+Another study found that ingesting yogurt with lactic acid probiotics such as Lactobacillus and Bifidobacterium suppresses the growth of H. pylori.
+The group who ate the yogurt twice a day for 6 weeks had decreased urease activity.
 Urease is an enzyme that is produced by H. pylori to help it survive in the stomach.
 Measuring urease activity is an indirect way of measuring the amount of H. pylori in the stomach.2

 In conclusion, taking probiotics with other traditional treatments may help get rid of bad bacteria and improve stomach ulcer healing and symptoms.
 When choosing a probiotic supplement or food, choose one with a high dose and high number of probiotic strains such as DrFormulas Probiotic Advanced Supplement or kefir.